 Besides, the same report forecasts a rise of mobile retail commerce sales equated to all e-commerce market from 35 to almost 40% in 2018 and claims that in 2021 m-commerce will be more than 50% of entire e-commerce sphere.

 And it's just a starting point.
 Mobile commerce apps are so opportune and handy that people trust them more every day.
 And if you feel apprehensive about data, here are the impartial grounds why a mobile shopping app development is the future of e-commerce sphere:

-Ecommerce industry is not very different either.
+The eCommerce industry is not very different either.
 However, developing an app from scratch is a costly affair for small-time businesses and startups running online marketplaces.

 Adapting a Mobile Commerce App from an Ecommerce Website

 A systematic procedure assures that the resulting app is not only ready for testing on time but also has negligible bugs at the time of distribution.
-In this case, the ecommerce website and associated mobile commerce apps are going share the same database.
+In this case, the eCommerce website and associated mobile commerce apps are going to share the same database.
 Only the presentation of the information is going to vary from website to mobile commerce app.